alihashim786/PYTHON-BEGINNER-TO-PRO/README.md

 *THIS REPOSITORY ALSO CONTAINS THE PRACTICE ON LIBRARIES OF PYTHON*

-*EACH LAB CONTAINS A DETAILED EXPLANATION OF TOPIC WITH THE CODE SNIPETS AND OUTPUTS*
+> **Important:** EACH LAB CONTAINS A DETAILED EXPLANATION OF TOPIC WITH THE CODE SNIPETS AND OUTPUTS

 ## <img src="https://img.icons8.com/ios/50/000000/email-open.png" width="20"/> Contact:
 If you have any queries, feel free to email me at [muhammadalihashim514@gmail.com](mailto:muhammadalihashim514@gmail.com) or [i220554@nu.edu.pk](mailto:i220554@nu.edu.pk).